-How To Get To Tuerredda
+How To Get To Spiaggia di Tuerredda

 From Cagliari airport, head for Pula by taking the Strada Statale 195.
 Head for Chia after about 45 kilometers, then continue towards Sa Pinnetta after passing Setti Ballas.
 Once at Sa Pinnetta, continue south for about 1 kilometer to reach the beach.

-Sardinian Beaches Near Tuerredda
+Beaches Near Spiaggia di Tuerredda

 Monte Cogoni Beach

 Monte Cogoni Beach (Spiaggia di Monte Cogoni), located in Chia, Domus de Maria, belongs to the best beaches of South Sardinia.
 It has a length of approximately 200 meters.
 The beach faces southwest, offering beautiful views over the deep blue waters of Chia Bay.
 La Torre di Chia, a sixteenth-century watchtower, compliments the scenery on the north side of the beach.
 The beach is backed by a few low dunes and a pond where flamingos can be spotted in summer.
 Shallow waters make Monte Cogoni Beach suitable for families with children.
 Wind conditions at this beach are ideal for surfing, and it’s also a favorite spot in Chia for scuba diving.

 Learn more about Monte Cogoni Beach, how to get there, and where to stay.